SchmidtPhilipp/quantforce/README.md

 qf.PlotFrame.plot_confidence_cash(frames, mean_of_level=["run"])
 qf.PlotFrame.plot_confidence_cumulative_rewards(frames, mean_of_level=["run"])

-# Generate a latex table
+# Generate a LaTeX table
 comparison.metrics_table_comparison(frames)
 comparison.metrics_table_comparison(frames, transpose=True) # You may also transpose the table.

 ```

-Without a local latex installation it is still possible to make custom plots of the results using matplotlib.
+Without a local LaTeX installation it is still possible to make custom plots of the results using matplotlib.
 Any contributions to the plotting functionalities are highly welcome!

 For more detailed examples, see the `01_scripts/00_examples/` directory: